MarieCHessler/a-quiz/README.md

 ## Credits

 The references mentioned in this section have been used for content and media.
-Special thanks at the end.
+Special thanks can be found at the end.

 ### Content
-* **Inspiration on how to create a quiz - 1** <br>
+* **Inspiration on how to create a quiz** <br>
     Title: Create a Multiple Choice Quiz App Using JavaScript <br>
     Author: *Code Explained* <br>
     Date: Oct 18, 2018 <br>